 U.S. #902 was issued to commemorate the 75th anniversary of the 13th Amendment, which declared that “neither slavery nor involuntary servitude” would be allowed in the United States.

-“Colored people lost their best friend on earth.”
-This was the reaction of Charlotte Scott, a freed slave, upon hearing of President Lincoln’s assassination.
+Upon hearing of Abraham Lincoln’s assassination in 1865, freed slave Charlotte Scott said, “Colored people lost their best friend on earth.”
 She then declared that she wanted to honor the fallen President with a memorial.
-She donated the first five dollars she earned as a free woman.
-Over the next two years, other freed slaves donated a total of $18,000 to help fund the statue.
+Scott donated the first five dollars she earned as a free woman to her former master for that purpose.

 Scott’s actions were widely publicized and marked the start of a fund-raising drive for the Emancipation Memorial.
 The Western Sanitary Commission, a volunteer war-relief agency, took over fund-raising activities, collecting $20,000 before announcing their goal of $50,000.
 The majority (if not all) of the funds came from freed slaves, primarily African American Union veterans.

 Sculpted by Thomas Ball, the statue depicts Lincoln holding the Emancipation Proclamation, with a newly freed slave with broken shackles, preparing to stand and embrace his freedom.
 The former slave is Archer Alexander, the last man captured under the Fugitive Slave Act, whose story was made famous by William Greenleaf Eliot.

 The site for the statue, Lincoln Park, was part of Pierre L’Enfant’s original plan for Washington, DC.
 He had envisioned it as a square to hold a massive column.
 However, the area was used as a dumping ground for several years.
 Then during the Civil War, it hosted Lincoln Hospital, a temporary site for wounded Union soldiers.
 Following Lincoln’s death, it was named Lincoln Square in 1867, making it one of the first sites to be named after the fallen president.